Bridget van Kralingen: Career

 In April 2020, van Kralingen was named Senior Vice President of IBM Global Markets managing IBM sales teams, business partners, business development and industry capabilities globally.
 In this role, she is responsible for IBM’s revenue, profit, and client satisfaction worldwide.

 Other activities

 In 2011 Van Kralingen joined the board of directors of the Royal Bank of Canada.
 She is also an advisory board member of the nonprofit organization Partnership for New York City.

 Honors

-Van Kralingen was named in the Fortune's 50 Most Powerful Women list for five consecutive years in the 2010s.
+Van Kralingen was named in Fortune's 50 Most Powerful Women list for five consecutive years in the 2010s.
 She ranked #39 in 2011, #23 in 2012, #28 in 2013, #37 in 2014, and #35 in 2015.